Resources per sea area

 Norwegian Sea

-There are 21 producing fields in the Norwegian Sea.
-The redeveloped field Njord started production at the end of 2022.
-Five new discoveries were made in the Norwegian Sea in 2022.
+There are 23 producing fields in the Norwegian Sea.
+Two new discoveries were made in the Norwegian Sea in 2024.
 The largest discovery in the Norwegian Sea was proven in 2005, 6406/9-1 Linnorm.

-The average discovery size in the Norwegian Sea has increased over the past five years and is now 5.5 MSm3 recoverable o.e.
+The average discovery size in the Norwegian Sea has increased over the past five years and is now about 4.5 MSm3 of recoverable o.e.
 The resource estimates for the Norwegian Sea also include the unchanged resource volumes in Lofoten-Vesterålen and in the area around Jan Mayen.
 These make up approximately 33 per cent of the total estimates.

 Oil and condensate are listed in million standard cubic metres (Sm³).
 NGL is listed in million tonnes, and gas is listed in billion standard cubic metres.
 The conversion factor for NGL in tonnes to Sm³ is 1.9.
 Total oil equivalents are listed in million Sm³ o.e., 1000 Sm³ gas = 1 Sm³ o.e.